Softball playoffs: Region quarterfinal schedules and information for Guyer, Argyle and Aubrey

 Next up for Argyle is a three-game series against Vernon.

-Game 1 is scheduled for 6:30 p.m. on Wednesday at Henrietta High School.
-Game 2 will be at 7 p.m. on Thursday in Bowie.
+Game 1 is scheduled for 6:30 p.m.
+Wednesday at Henrietta High School.
+Game 2 will be at 7 p.m.
+Thursday in Bowie.

-A third game, if necessary, would be at 6:30 p.m. on Friday at Henrietta.
+A third game, if necessary, would be at 6:30 p.m.
+Friday at Henrietta.